Traveler Summary

 Air Travel

 Some medications and devices require special attention at different phases of air travel.
 The concern is centered around the CGM, insulin pump, and insulin, as previously noted.
 Pack all supplies in a carry-on bag.
-Pack extra vials of insulin and be prepared for manual glucose testing and insulin injections in case of pump/CGM failure.
+Pack extra vials of insulin and be prepared for manual blood sugar testing and insulin injections in case of pump/CGM failure.

-Before airport security screening begins, notify security personnel about any carry on devices or supplies and if wearing an insulin pump and/or CGM, request that it not be removed.
+Before airport security screening begins, notify security personnel about any carry-on devices or supplies and if wearing an insulin pump and/or CGM, request that it not be removed.
 Avoid the full-body scanners, do not put receiver or extra sensors through an x-ray machine, and request a full-body pat-down with a visual inspection of your sensor and transmitter.

 Aircraft cabin pressure is often lower than that in the insulin vial; when withdrawing insulin, insert the syringe/needle into the vial without the plunger to equalize the pressure.
 Air should not be injected into the vial.

 No simple set of rules exists to deal with the problem of glucose control through many time zones, as happens when flying.
 The key is to avoid hypoglycemia.
 To keep track of shots and meals throughout changing time zones, set a watch to the home time zone.
+Additional guidelines include the following:

 On an aircraft:

-• Do not take premeal insulin until the meal is on the tray, in case turbulence interrupts the meal service.
+- Do not take premeal insulin until the meal is on the tray, in case turbulence interrupts the meal service.

-• Be prepared for flight delays and lost luggage.
+- Be prepared for flight delays and lost luggage.

-• Keep medications and snacks on hand; do not place them in an overhead bin.
+- Keep medications and snacks on hand; do not place them in an overhead bin.

-• Drink enough water to remain well hydrated while flying because aircraft often have low humidity.
+- Drink enough water to remain well hydrated while flying because aircraft often have low humidity.

-• Exercise legs every 2 hours during long flights and walk around the cabin of the aircraft to prevent a blood clot from developing.
+- Exercise legs every 2 hours during long flights and walk around the cabin of the aircraft to prevent a blood clot from developing.

 Staying Healthy Abroad